What Factors Should Your BC PNP Calculator Consider?

 Gain Canadian work experience if you're planning to stay in BC long-term.
 Even six months of employment in an eligible occupation meaningfully increases your score and improves your real-world job prospects.

 Complete an ECA if you haven't already.
-This is a requirement for Provincial Nominee Programs and verifies your education is recognized in Canada.
+This is a requirement for Provincial Nominee Programs and verifies your education credentials are recognized in Canada.

 Secure a job offer before submitting your EOI if possible.
 This single factor most dramatically improves your competitiveness across all BC PNP streams.